Left Side Stroke / Right Side Stroke: The Reason Why People Should Use Their Affected Side

 Learned non-use syndrome could fairly be controlled within the rehabilitation treatment.
 That is, depending on what kind of treatment you receive, learned non-use could diminish.
 The home environment ideal for patients to train every day with their affected side is strongly required.

-Considering these, RAPAEL Smart Rehabilitation Solution was developed.
-While training with RAPAEL, stroke patients get to concentrate on games.
+Considering these, RAPAEL Smart Rehabilitation Solution for left side stroke was developed.
+While training with RAPAEL, right or left side stroke patients get to concentrate on games.
 This rehabilitation environment induces the patients to unconsciously use their affected side.

 In addition, RAPAEL analyzes the training results of the patients with the artificial intelligence, recommends suitable games and by targeting a goal and level for each game, patients can constantly be motivated to train themselves.